riscv-non-isa/riscv-asm-manual/riscv-asm.md

 name of attribute or the attribute number, the prefix `Tag_RISCV_` can be omitted, and second argument can be string or number.

+For assembly input and human readable output Tag_RISCV_reserved_registers also supports a register list style representation to make it easier to understand.

+The register list style argument will encoding as uleb128, each bit corresponding to a register.
+The bit number for a register is the same as DWARF register numbers.

+For example if x6, x7, x8 and f10 are reserved, then the encoded value of Tag_RISCV_reserved_registers would be 0x400000001c1, and it also could be represented as `{x6, x7, x8, f10}` or `{x6-x8, f10}` in assembly and tool
+output.

 Syntax for `.attribute`:

 ```